notleowang/notleowang/README.md

 - Streaming and Content Creation :film_projector:

 ### :eyes: What's going on
-- Looking for a Junior SWE Position
+- Looking for an SWE Position

 <br>